runtsang/VFPT/README.md

 # ❗Thanks

-The documentation below is copied and modified  from [VPT](https://github.com/KMnP/vpt).
+The documentation below is copied and modified  from [VPT](https://github.com/KMnP/vpt) and [E2VPT](https://github.com/ChengHan111/E2VPT).
 Thanks for their effort.

 ## Environment settings